ChiaraBugalla/TFG2026_Estadistica/README.md

 This repository contains the Jupyter Notebook with the full statistical methodology and data pipeline developed for my Final Degree Project (Statistics UB-UPC).

 ### Confidentiality Note
-To protect company privacy, all raw data and live outputs have been cleared from this notebook.
-However, the complete visual results, figures, and final plots can be fully reviewed in the Appendix section of the main TFG document.
+To protect company privacy, some outputs have been cleared from this notebook.